 - Complete blood count, biochemical profile, and urinalysis.
-These baseline tests can evaluate for signs of infection or inflammation as well as organ function.
+These baseline tests can evaluate for signs of infection or inflammation as well as rule out a systemic cause.

 - Chest x-ray which may determine the presence of asthma, pleural effusion (a collection of fluid inside the chest cavity around the lung) and heartworm disease.